macfife14/analytics-challenge/README.md

 * `dev_[your_name]` (the destination dataset for the various views you'll be creating)

-Access to these Datasets should have been provided ahead of reading this readme, but if something is amiss reach out to [Sam Peck](mailto:speck@dwelo.com) If you have access they will show up in the [BigQuery UI](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-web-ui) when you navigate to the above link.
+Access to these Datasets should have been provided ahead of reading this readme, but if something is amiss reach out to [Sam Peck](mailto:speck@dwelo.com) (If you have access they will show up in the [BigQuery UI](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-web-ui) when you navigate to the above link.)

 ### BigQuery and dbt docs
-You'll be using dbt (https://docs.getdbt.com/) to query and manipulate data in Google BigQuery (https://cloud.google.com/bigquery/docs) dbt will also be used throughout this exercise to create and then validate the schema of the queries (models) you define and the data they produce
+You'll be using dbt (https://docs.getdbt.com/) to query and manipulate data in Google BigQuery (https://cloud.google.com/bigquery/docs) dbt will also be used throughout this exercise to create and then validate the schema of the queries (models) you define and the data they produce.

-Beyond a general understanding of dbt, the docs for these two commands are important since you'll they'll be the primary mechanism through which you invoke dbt functionality.
+Beyond a general understanding of dbt, the docs for these two commands are important since these commands will be the primary mechanism through which you invoke dbt functionality.
 * `dbt test` (https://docs.getdbt.com/reference/commands/test)
 * `dbt run` (https://docs.getdbt.com/reference/commands/run)